 "After years of research, the book by Beatriz Colomina explores the impact of medical theories and diagnostic technologies on the formation, representation and reception of modern architecture."
 (Domus, 2019)

 "A new theory of architecture is on the horizon."
-(Ashley Simone for Bomb Magazine, 2019)
+(Bomb Magazine, 2019)

 "Beatriz Colomina is one of the most exciting voices in architecture, bringing her unfailing canny perspective to topics as broad as Playboy, domesticity, the bed, and even what it means to be human."
 (Archdaily, 2018)